luizalbertobm/git-conventions/README.md

 - **hotfix** — hotfix branches are necessary to act immediately upon an undesired status of master.
 They may branch off from master and must merge into master and develop branches.
 - **release** — release branches support preparation of a new production release.
 They allow many minor bugs to be fixed and preparation of meta-data for a release.
 They may branch off from develop and must merge into master and develop.

+Temporary branches should be like this: `prefix/task-id-short-description`
 ### Example:
-A good way to name temporary branches can be `prefix/task-id-short-description`
 ```
 feature/PRJ-123-new-users-page
 ```